Radix polygalae

 This section has been translated automatically.

-Polygalae radix, also known as senegal root, is a drug used in herbal medicines to treat, among other things, an upper respiratory catarrh.
+Polygalae radix, also known as senega root, is a drug that is used in herbal medicinal products for the treatment of catarrh of the upper respiratory tract, among other things.

 Ingredients